Soft Tournament Equilibrium: Theoretical Analysis

-This assumption is critical for ensuring that the soft reachability matrix $R_\tau$ can capture the full transitive closure of the underlying hard tournament as $\tau \to 0$.
-The following lemma, a standard result from graph theory, establishes why $n-1$ is a sufficient length.

-\begin{lemma}[Reachability in Tournaments] In any tournament graph $T$ on $n$ vertices, if there exists a path from vertex $a$ to vertex $b$, then there exists a simple path (with no repeated vertices) from $a$ to $b$ of length at most $n-1$.
-Consequently, the transitive closure of a tournament is fully captured by the matrix sum $\sum_{k=1}^{n-1} A^k$, where $A$ is the adjacency matrix. \end{lemma}
+\begin{lemma}[Reachability in Tournaments] In any tournament graph $T$ on $n$ vertices, if there exists a path from vertex $a$ to vertex $b$, then there exists a simple path from $a$ to $b$ of length at most $n-1$. \end{lemma}

-This ensures that when we take the zero-temperature limit, our soft reachability converges to the true graph-theoretic reachability.
-In practice, smaller values of $K$ can be used as an approximation, which trades off theoretical completeness for computational efficiency (see Section 3.6).